 How can educational institutions and policymakers promote innovation, entrepreneurship, and equitable access to digital resources for students and entrepreneurs, addressing barriers caused by the digital divide?

-What are the key challenges faced by developing countries including Small Island Developing States (SIDS) in adopting emerging technologies required to bridge the digital divide, and how can stakeholders support them in building the necessary capacity?
+What are the key challenges faced by developing countries, including Small Island Developing States (SIDS), in adopting emerging technologies required to bridge the digital divide, and how can stakeholders support them in building the necessary capacity?

-How can existing monitoring frameworks and metrics be refined or how can new ones be developed to effectively assess the impact of programs and policies designed to bridge the digital divide?
+How can existing monitoring frameworks and metrics be refined, or how can new ones be developed to effectively assess the impact of programs and policies designed to bridge the digital divide?

 Green Digital Transformation: Climate Change and Environmental Sustainability

-While technology can play a critical role in monitoring, mitigating and adapting to environmental sustainability and climate change, digital transformation brings significant implications.
-Such implications include rising greenhouse gas emissions and energy use from the telecommunication/ICT sector along with growing volumes of e-waste.
+While technology can play a critical role in monitoring, mitigating, and adapting to environmental sustainability and climate change, digital transformation brings significant implications.
+Such implications include rising greenhouse gas emissions and energy use from the telecommunication/ICT sector, along with growing volumes of e-waste.
 New and emerging telecommunication/ICT services and technologies, in particular, AI, are proving transformative in advancing environmental protection and climate action.
 AI applications are being deployed to optimize energy efficiency, predict extreme weather events, monitor biodiversity, and enhance climate modelling.
 These technologies are also enabling other sectors such as energy, manufacturing industry, transportation and construction, to reduce the climate impact.

 The rapid growth of digital technologies, including AI, whose computational power doubles every 100 days, also underscores the urgent need for sustainable practices in the digital sector.
 Digital companies already account for nearly 2% of global electricity use and up to 4% of greenhouse gas emissions, which must be reduced by 45% by 2030 to align with the Paris Agreement.
-This dependence on finite energy resources presents a fundamental sustainability challenge for the sector, similar to its reliance on critical raw materials, highlighting the need for a transition to renewable energy sources throughout the digital value chain.
+This dependence on finite energy resources poses a fundamental sustainability challenge for the sector, akin to its reliance on critical raw materials, underscoring the need to transition to renewable energy sources across the digital value chain.

 Meanwhile, the world's transition to a circular economy remains slow, with only 7% of economic activities estimated as circular and 82 billion kilos of e-waste projected to be generated by 2030.
 Furthermore, almost half of all countries lack multi-hazard early warning systems, and data gaps in Least Developed Countries and Small Island Developing States exacerbate their vulnerability to climate risks.
 Green digital transformation offers an opportunity to address these challenges and build a more sustainable, equitable future.

-A true green digital transformation requires a comprehensive approach that integrates environmental sustainability across the digital ecosystem, including: energy efficiency promotion, implementing digital carbon management practices that prioritize material efficiency, adopting circular economy principles, including promoting the reuse of equipment.
+A true green digital transformation requires a comprehensive approach that integrates environmental sustainability across the digital ecosystem, including: promoting energy efficiency, implementing digital carbon management practices that prioritize material efficiency, adopting circular economy principles, and promoting the reuse of equipment.
 These strategies minimize the environmental impact of digital infrastructure by reducing the demand for new resources.
-The circular economy approach emphasizes designing ICT products for durability, repairability, and recyclability, thereby extending product lifecycles and reducing waste.
+The circular economy approach emphasizes the design of ICT products for durability, repairability, and recyclability, thereby extending product lifecycles and reducing waste.
 Furthermore, international collaboration is essential for developing sustainable e-waste management systems that ensure proper collection, refurbishment, recycling, and environmentally sound disposal of electronic devices.
 These combined strategies support a more sustainable and resilient global ICT sector while reducing both resource consumption and emissions.

 Economies in transition face specific challenges in meeting Paris Agreement targets and facilitating green digital transformation:

-Many developing countries are limited in their ability to attract necessary investment levels to implement Paris Agreement targets
+Many developing countries are limited in their ability to attract the necessary investment levels to implement Paris Agreement targets

-Recent research by UNCTAD has revealed that 3.3 billion persons live in countries that spend more on servicing public debt than on public health or educational services
+Recent research by UNCTAD has revealed that 3.3 billion people live in countries that spend more on servicing public debt than on public health or educational services

 For emerging and developing countries, interest payments outpace climate-related investments, thus retarding climate change adaptation and mitigation efforts.
 This leaves limited capacity for public funding of critical ICT initiatives.